JanDeDobbeleer/oh-my-posh/docs/docs/segment-executiontime.md

 To use this, use the PowerShell module, or confirm that you are passing an `execution-time` argument containing the elapsed milliseconds to the oh-my-posh executable.
-The [installation guide][install] shows how to include this argument for PowerShell and Zsh.
+The installation guide shows how to include this argument for PowerShell and Zsh.

 ## Sample Configuration